Let’s face it, blogging consistently throughout your blogging career is not going to happen.

 These are just the two areas you need to focus all your efforts and resources if you must take your online career to the next level.

 Any other marketing activities that are not going to help you get better at any of these two is a complete waste of your time and resources.

-If spending 30 minutes a day on Facebook is going to deprive you of jotting down a 500-word article then reduce your time on Facebook to 5 minutes or better make your visit to once per week.
+If spending 30 minutes a day on Facebook is going to deprive you of writing down a 500-word article, then reduce your time on Facebook to 5 minutes or better make your visit to once per week.